top of page

 @jmprok.bsky.social

 Salmonids have always fascinated me enormously, and I now continue to pursue salmon research at the Natural Resources Institute Finland (Luke) as senior scientist.
 In 2022-2027, I lead a project on thermal performance of juvenile salmon as an Academy Research Fellow.
-With two postdoctoral researchers, Lucy Cotgrove and Zara Cowan, and other collaborators at Luke and elsewhere, we test whether the genetic tendency for early vs. late maturation affects the ability of juvenile salmon to maintain growth at high temperatures, which are increasingly prevalent due to climate change.
+In research conducted by postdoctoral researcher Lucy Cotgrove and PhD candidate Lilian Redon, we test whether the genetic tendency for early vs. late maturation affects the ability of juvenile salmon to maintain growth at high temperatures, which are increasingly prevalent due to climate change.
+We have also studied the thermal tolerance of salmon across its lifecycle in research led by former postdoc Zara-Louise Cowan.

 I completed my PhD in the group of prof Mikko Nikinmaa at the University of Turku in 2016.
 I then worked at Bucknell University, Pennsylvania, where we (the projects of Profs Ken Field and DeeAnn Reeder) studied the responses of North American bats to the deadly fungal disease White Nose Syndrome.
 I then joined the group of Anssi Vainikka as a postdoctoral researcher at the University of Eastern Finland in 2017, where I studied human-induced evolution and evolutionarily sustainable restoration in brown trout.
 After this I left Finland again with funding from the Finnish Cultural Foundation as a postdoctoral fellow at the University of Liverpool, studying oxygen supply in zebrafish that lacked an important oxygen binding protein, myoglobin.
 After returning to Finland in 2019, I joined Katja Anttila's group at the University of Turku, before starting a new position with Dr. Tutku Aykanat at the University of Helsinki, where I studied the underpinnings of life-history trait variation in Atlantic salmon.